What is it?

 - Easy-flash precise curved windows hug your skin

-- Corded for fast legs
+- Corded for fast but precise legs

 - Cordless for small tricky areas